Oste

 Oste (/de/) is a river in northern Lower Saxony, Germany with a length of 156 km.
 It is a left tributary of the Elbe.

-The Oste flows through the districts of Harburg, Rotenburg, Stade and Cuxhaven and empties into the Elbe river near Otterndorf.
+The Oste flows through the districts of Harburg, Rotenburg, Stade, and Cuxhaven and empties into the Elbe River near Otterndorf.
 Its drainage area is 1.715 km2 and the decline between the source and the estuary is 31 m.
-Tributaries are Ramme, Aue, Twiste, Bade, Bever and Mehe.
+Tributaries are Ramme, Aue, Twiste, Bade, Bever, and Mehe.

 The Oste is part of the Deutsche Fährstraße, an institution similar to the American National Scenic Byways.
 It connects various places between Bremervörde and Kiel with relation to the history of ferries and crossing of rivers, like the historic transporter bridges in Rendsburg and Osten.
-Also at the Oste there are two pram ferries in Gräpel and Brobergen.
+Also at the Oste, there are two pram ferries in Gräpel and Brobergen.
 The ferry in Gräpel is actually manually operated.

-Although recognized as an official waterway the Oste does not have much shipping traffic.
+Although recognized as an official waterway, the Oste does not have much shipping traffic.

-The river has its source near Tostedt at the border of the Lüneburg Heath, flowing to the west passing Sittensen and Zeven, changing direction to north and passing Bremervörde, where influence of the tides is starting, Hemmoor and Neuhaus.
+The river has its source near Tostedt at the border of the Lüneburg Heath, flowing to the west, passing Sittensen and Zeven, changing direction to the north, and passing Bremervörde, where the influence of the tides is starting, Hemmoor, and Neuhaus.